Skip to main content.

 Bug Report, Suggestion or Tech Support Question?

-If the product does not do something as it is explicitly documented in Help, that's a bug.
+If the product does not do something as it is explicitly documented in the User Manual, that's a bug.
 If it does not include a feature or capability you would like to see, or if it is missing opportunities for additions here or there that might expand the usage of an existing feature, or if it does something in a way not to your liking, that's a new feature suggestion.
 For tips on sending in effective suggestions, please see the Suggestions page.
 Manifold encourages users to send in all suggestions, large or small.

 Bug reports do not contain questions.
 If you have a question on any matter, that's a tech support question.
 See the Support page and the Contacting Tech Support page for information on getting tech support questions answered.